OpenHexa, Bluesquare’s new Data Integration Platform

 - A local monitoring and evaluation team is trained to use the data integration platform, operate the outbreak detection code, and evaluate the data visualized in the dashboard, and oversees regular updates to the surveillance system.
 They can zoom on specific zones, compare outbreak cinetics from different years, articulate various relevant data series.

-Thanks to OpenHexa, we have moved from a manual, error-prone process to an automated and reproducible solution which allows in-country teams to generate better insights into district-level epidemiological trends.
+Thanks to OpenHexa, we have moved from a manual, error-prone process to an automated and reproducible solution.
+This allows in-country teams to generate better insights into district-level epidemiological trends.